Travel and Visa

 A citizen of a foreign country who seeks to enter the United States generally must first obtain a U.S. visa, which is placed in the traveler’s passport.

-Visa Waiver Program (VWP), you may enter the United States without a visa for up to 90 days for business purposes.
+If you are from a country participating in the Visa Waiver Program (VWP), you may enter the United States without a visa for up to 90 days for business purposes.
 However, you must apply for an ESTA online at least 72 hours before your departure.

 We recommend that you begin the application process now.